NanniCandido/client-side-programming/README.md

 ### 📺 Friends API + Custom API Charts:
 - Used the **TV Maze API** to visualize episode and cast data from the TV show *Friends*
-- Created 5+ custom charts including:
+- Created 5+ custom charts, including:
   - Bar charts, pie charts, time series (with delay-loaded data)
 - Fetched and processed external JSON data from a second public API (custom choice)
 - Ensured all logic was encapsulated in an IIFE and followed clean code practices